Trump-Hater Tom Arnold & Pro-Trump Mark Burnett Get Into a Fight

 Trump-hating actor Tom Arnold and “Apprentice” producer Mark Burnett got into a physical confrontation at a Hollywood fundraiser Sunday night.
 Arnold has been trashing Burnett for months, claiming he’s holding back “The Apprentice” outtakes to protect President Trump.

-They got into some type of physical confrontation at “The Sunday’s Evening Before Emmy party,” an annual event raises money for the Motion Picture Television Fund.
+They got into some type of physical confrontation at “The Sunday’s Evening Before Emmy party,” an annual event that raises money for the Motion Picture Television Fund.

 The argument took place outside the event as they were entering.
 Burnett’s wife Roma Downey says Arnold ambushed him.